turingschool/gear-up/Mod3_Week1_Microaggressions_update.md

 It can be important to think about how to interrupt a microaggression from two different perspectives.
 As a TARGET and as an ALLY.
 Oftentimes it will be easier to interrupt as an ALLY because you do not have the same risk as those who are the targets.
 You might want to privately discuss the situation with the target before stepping in as an ally.
+The person committing the microaggression is called the AGENT.

 <b> Consider Context:  Should you address the person in the immediate group/situation or ask them to a 1:1 conversation? </b>